-MASTER'S PROGRAM HANDBOOK Updated 8/2014
+MASTER'S PROGRAM HANDBOOK (Updated 8/2019)

 Welcome to the Graduate Program of the Department of Political Science at the University of Utah!
-This Graduate Program Handbook is intended to help you better understand the requirements of the degree and to answer many of your questions about the graduate program.
-Please become familiar with the handbook, the requirements, deadlines, and important forms necessary to obtain your degree.
-If you have questions, please talk with the Director of Graduate Studies or your faculty advisor.
-We wish you a successful graduate experience in our department.
+This Graduate Program Handbook is intended to help students better understand the requirements of the degree and to answer many of the questions about the graduate program.
+Please become familiar with the handbook, the requirements, deadlines, and important forms necessary to obtain the degree.
+If students have questions, they should talk with the Director of Graduate Studies or their faculty advisor.
+We wish students a successful graduate experience in our department.

-I. Program Requirements
+1. Program Requirements

-To earn a master's degree students are required to complete, with at least a B average (3.0), a minimum of 30 semester hours of approved graduate course work.
+To earn a master's degree in political science, students are required to complete, with at least a B average (3.0), a minimum of 30 semester hours of approved graduate course work.
 To receive graduate credit courses must be taken at the 6000 level or higher.
 A minimum of 21 semester hours must be taken in political science.

-1. Coursework

-Departmental core courses:
+1.1.
+Required core courses:

-POLS 6003, Approaches to the Study of Politics (3 credit hours); POLS 6001, Quantitative Analysis (3 credit hours)
+POLS 6001, Quantitative Analysis (3 credit hours) POLS 6003, Approaches to the Study of Politics (3 credit hours);

-2. Major Field Courses
+1.2.
+Field courses

-3 courses in the Major field (9 credit hours)

-2 courses in the Minor field (6 credit hours)
+3 courses in the Major field (9 credit hours) 2 courses in the Minor field (6 credit hours)

-3. Elective Hours (9 credit hours)
+1.3.
+Elective credit hours: 9